What Is Maths Mastery? The 10 Key Principles Of Teaching For Mastery In Maths

 - Learning vs Performance

 Many of these topics are covered in Craig Barton’s book, How I Wish I’d Taught Maths, which Third Space has covered in a series of blogs on teaching maths for primary teachers by Clare Sealy.
-Start with this one on Cognitive Load.
+Start with this one on cognitive load theory in the classroom.

 By having an understanding of the above, teachers can really begin to think about the choices that they make in the classroom in regards to explicit instruction and the way they deliver their main teaching in a way that will promote learning for long-term retention.